Noah37/zhuishushenqi/README.md

 - Xcode 8.1+
 - Swift 3.0+

-Main development of TXTReader olny support Swift 3.0+.
+Main development of zhuishushenqi olny support Swift 3.0+.

 ###Here you can see blow.